History of Woolley Edge services

 Under Granada, the services continued to suffer from low traffic levels, which made providing satisfactory facilities difficult.
 In 1974 they admitted the site was a disappointment, and blamed it on traffic heading towards Newcastle being directed off the M1 at J32.

+Each building had an appendage added to it to house a Burger King.
 In 2000, the southbound services were identified as having the potential to benefit from a significant investment, providing one of Granada's new-look shopping areas.
 This saw a short corridor added to the front of the amenity building, causing it to clearly stick out from the otherwise rectangular building.

 Since then, additional facilities, especially the arrival of M&S Simply Food in 2007, have brought additional trade to the services.